claflamme/node-giantbomb/README.md

 This **_entirely unofficial_** project is a JavaScript wrapper around the [Giant Bomb API](http://www.giantbomb.com/api/).
 It aims to provide a simple, consistent interface, and more robust documentation.

+> **Heads up!!!** This package is immature, untested in production, and is being actively developed.
+Support for more resources will be added as time allows.

 ### Installation
 This package is only available through npm.
 It does not support usage in browsers (you shouldn't be exposing your API key by making calls from the client side, anyways).